SeismicSystems/try-devnet/README.md

 # Deploy an encrypted contract on Seismic network in <1m

-> The steps below sssumes you've completed the installation steps in the [developer testnet guide](https://docs.seismic.systems/appendix/deployments) as a requisite.
+> The steps below assume you've completed the installation steps in the [developer testnet guide](https://docs.seismic.systems/appendix/deployments) as a prerequisite.

 Run this from `packages/contract/`: